-It seems that the internet is ablaze right now with disgruntled Kombucha makers around the globe.
+Every November it seems that the internet is ablaze with disgruntled Kombucha makers around the globe.
 As we move into winter, the temperatures of our homes drop significantly which slows down Kombucha production.

 “My Kombucha is taking 4 weeks to brew!”